ska-sa/katgpucbf/doc/dev-guide.rst

    an interface.
 However, for trivial changes (such as typos in comments) the reviewer may do the merge.
 7. Once you have received approval to merge, click **Merge pull request** with its default setting of "Create a merge commit".
-Please delete your branch after merging.
+Github will automatically delete your branch after you merge.

 For contributors outside the organisation, the steps are: